step307/flowtocode/messages/ftc.generate.code.md

 # flags.output.summary

 The output directory for the pseudocode.
+If not provided, the pseudocode will be written to the same directory as the flow file.

 # examples